 Our vision is ‘Best health for our population and prosperity for our region’

-Bringing together universities, industry and the NHS to improve the health and prosperity in our region through rapid clinical innovation adoption.
+We bring together universities, industry and the NHS to improve health and prosperity in our region through rapid clinical innovation adoption.

 - Focus on the needs of patients and local populations – support and work in partnership with commissioners and public health bodies to identify and address unmet health and social care needs, whilst promoting health equality and best practice.